Suganya-dev/Roostify__coding/README.md

 - Any portion of the income that is above $50k is taxed at 30%

 ANS:  For the above program
-   a.
-First i understood each and every tax_bracket
+    - First i understood each and every tax_bracket
-   b.
-And then i looked up to "The Portion of the Income"(Part of the income)
+    - And then i looked up to "The Portion of the Income"(Part of the income)
-   c.
-Learned about how to calculate the  Incremental tax.(Tax calculator)
+    - Learned about how to calculate the  Incremental tax.(Tax calculator)
-   d.
-Came to conclusion to define a function with conditional logic - (if-else statements)
+    - Came to conclusion to define a function with conditional logic - (if-else statements)
-   c.
-Finally invoking the function and stored it in a variable.
+    - Finally invoking the function and stored it in a variable.
-   d. console.log to get the output.
+    - console.log to get the output.
-   e.
-I executed the file in the terminal without using web browser.
+    - I executed the file in the terminal without using web browser.
-   f.
-Running the command node(filename) in the terminal.
+    - Running the command node(filename) in the terminal.

   2. Imagine there are actually 50+ brackets that change every year, and we need to compute 1 Billion income tax projections every year.
     Describe in a few bullet points how you’d build a solution that scales.

+  ANS:
-  ANS: a.
-From my prespective, hopefully we never have to do anything a billion times on a user's browser
+      - From my prespective, hopefully we never have to do anything a billion times on a user's browser
-       b.
-Assuming hypothetically running in the browser, I would prefer Iterative method, standarad for loop will tend to be faster, than all other alternatives.
+      - Assuming hypothetically running in the browser, I would prefer Iterative method, standarad for loop will tend to be faster, than all other alternatives.
-       c.
-Putting into the array of objects, .map array method is very efficient way going through massive amount of data.
+      - Putting into the array of objects, .map array method is very efficient way going through massive amount of data.